 Dryad accepts datasets that support publication in the life science disciplines, with particular emphasis on the scientific and medical.
 There is a limit of 10 GB of data per publication, but if more storage is required this can be arranged (charges apply).
 More information on their collections policy is available online.

 Figshare is a data repository for any and all datasets.
 It offers unlimited storage for open datasets, and a maximum of 1 GB of private data storage.
 Open datasets are published under a Creative Commons CC0 license allowing the widest possible use and reuse without attribution.
 Other output types (such as posters, images, and other media objects) are published under a CC BY license.
-Storage is provided by the Amazon Web Service and hosted in the United States.
+Storage is provided by the Amazon Web Service and hosted within the EEA.